COMOKIT/COMOKIT-Website/docs/docs/ODD.md

 ---

-# Description of the COMOKIT Meso model
+# Description of the COMOKIT Macro model
 We describe in this section the COMOKIT Macro model (version 2.0) using the standard O.D.D. protocol ([the full description is also available](https://comokit.org/ressources/ODD-COMOKIT_Macro_v2.pdf)).